ozkanturidi/customhook/README.md

    - Integrated Yup for validation schema to handle complex validation rules.
    - The custom hook supports both synchronous and asynchronous validations, ensuring robust form handling.

+4. **Documentation**
+   - Added clear and concise comments to the code for better understanding and maintainability.

 ## Custom Hook Code

 ```typescript